 Simple assembly.
 Made of good quality materials.
 Nice color.
 Gliding function is smooth.
 Good size and weight.
 Sturdy and comfortable.
-Rated for up to 500 lbs.
+Rated for up to 500 pounds.

 Leg design on this glider requires it be put on hard surfaces.
 Legs can sink into softer dirt or sand, making the gliding function not work as well.

 Trim, modern design with weather-resistant mesh.
 Generously sized loveseat design with a weight capacity of 440 pounds.
 Arm rests are located in an ideal spot for lounging.

 Some reports that the metal frame may rust if left out in the rain.